 1. Use Google Adwords

-2. Use Analytics or search your Budget Simulator’s URL in Google
+2. Use Analytics or search your Simulator’s URL in Google

 Being able to see where you’re receiving traffic from helps you make the most out of your exposure on the web.
-Maybe there’s an opportunity to engage with the conversation on a website that you didn’t even know existed.
-With Google Analytics, you can do this for free and you can very easily embed a Google Analytics code into the admin side of Budget Simulator yourself:
+A number of organisations have chosen to use Google Analytics for this purpose.
+You can do this for free and we can embed a Google Analytics code into the admin side of Simulator for you if you provide it to us.
+More info on this can be found in this support article.

-Google Analytics can also help you track which devices are being used to access your Budget Simulator; smartphones, tablets and desktops.
-Knowing this kind of information could influence your approach to promotion in the future and is really useful to keep track of.
+Google Analytics can also help you track which devices are being used to access your Simulator; smartphones, tablets and desktops.
+Knowing this kind of information could influence your approach to promotion in the future.

 Reporting back in engaging ways

-Your Budget Simulator consultation has come to an end, the consultation is closed and you are thrilled with the response rate - but remember, citizens want to know that their input and time has been appreciated and contributed to the outcome.
+Your Simulator has closed and you are thrilled with the response rate - but remember, citizens want to know that their input and time has been appreciated and contributed to the outcome.
 Effective publication of results will encourage future participation, create trust and encourage an ongoing dialogue between decision-makers and citizens.

 1. Easy access to results

 In just the same way you made it easy for respondents to find your Simulator, make it easy for them to find results.
-Budget Simulator allows you to set 'closed' text which will appear on the welcome page when your consultation is over.
+Simulator allows you to set 'closed' text which will appear on the welcome page when the exercise is over.
 Use this space to manage expectations around timelines and link to wherever you have, or will be publishing results.
-See an example from Calderdale Council for how they have fed back to respondents.

 2. Present the results in an engaging way

-Throwing a 50 page PDF document online might tick the box in terms of open data, but it won't win any prizes for engagement.
-Present the results and outcomes of your consultation in an attractive, easy to digest, engaging way and people are more likely to appreciate the message and feel communicated with on a genuine level.
-Why not try getting creative with your results, by using infographics or charts?
+Throwing a 50 page PDF document online might tick the box in terms of responding back, but it won't win any prizes for engagement.
+Present the results and outcomes in an attractive, easy to digest, engaging way and people are more likely to appreciate the message and feel communicated with on a genuine level.
+Why not try getting creative with your results by using infographics or charts?
 Here are some examples for inspiration...

 Liverpool City Council, 2013/2014 Budget Consultation Campaign (in conjunction with Budget Simulator)